When will the gas price increases slow down?

 “Kansas will probably be one of the last states, again, to cross the $5 threshold, but I think it’s coming,” Bolema added.
 “Hopefully, we don’t get to $6.”

-Wichita resident Felicia Peterson explained, “I literally like walk everywhere else.
-Because it’s hard to afford to live and to keep gas in the car at these prices.”
+“I literally like walk everywhere else.
+Because it’s hard to afford to live and to keep gas in the car at these prices,” Wichita resident Felicia Peterson explained.

 Even if you go electric, Bolema says the price of fuel will still have an impact on you.